SollyBunny/ddnet/README.md

 + `!1v1` `!2v2` `!v1` `!v2` `!1on1` ... call vote to change in game slots
 + `!restart ?(seconds)` call vote to restart game with optional parameter of warmup seconds (default: 10)
 + `/drop flag` if it is a CTF gametype the flagger can drop the flag without dieing if either `sv_drop_flag_on_selfkill` or `sv_drop_flag_on_vote` is set
-+ `/credits` Shows the credits of the ddnet-insta mod"
++ `/credits` Shows the credits of the current ddnet-insta mode"
++ `/credits_insta` Shows the credits of the entire ddnet-insta project"
 + `/credits_ddnet` Shows the credits of the DDNet mod"
 + `/rank` Lists available rank commands
 + `/top5` Lists available top commands